carocad/parcera/README.md

 ## usage

+- Java

 Add `[org.antlr/antlr4-runtime "4.7.1"]` to your dependencies in addition to parcera.
-Parcera assumes that this dependency will be in the classpath to avoid collisions.
+This is to avoid adding an unnecessary dependency for the JavaScript users.

+- Javascript

+All necessary files are delivered with parcera.
+However, currently only Browser support has been tested.

 ```clojure
 (ns example.core